5th Infantry Regiment "Aosta": World War I

-At the outbreak of World War I 5th Regiment (Brigade "Aosta") consisted of three battalions.
-Each battalion had four rifle companies and a machine gun section.
+At the outbreak of World War I, the Brigade "Aosta" formed, together with the Brigade "Verona" and the 22nd Field Artillery Regiment, the 23rd Division.
+At the time the 5th Infantry Regiment consisted of three battalions, each of which fielded four fusilier companies and one machine gun section.
 In 1915 the Brigade "Aosta" had its headquarter in the city of Gemona.

 On 3 July 1915, the 5th Regiment was sent to Sella Nevea and Raccolana Valley, to support the troops of the 4th Army Corps that attacked the Austrian stronghold of Plezzo.

 In early March 1916, the 5th and 6th Regiment "Aosta" assembled in Conca di Plezzo, before being deployed on the right bank of Isonzo river and on the slopes of Mount Kukla.
 A few days after the end of the Fifth Battle of the Isonzo, on 19 March 1916, the Austrians, preceded by a destructive bombardment, attacked by surprise and managed to overcome the Italian defenses at the bottom of the valley.
 In the evening, the 8th and 9th companies of the 5th Regiment counterattacked and reestablished the Italian lines.

-During the Sixth Battle of the Isonzo (6-17 August 1916), the 5th Regiment was deployed with two battalions around Zagora and with one battalion on the Carso.
+During the Sixth Battle of the Isonzo (6–17 August 1916), the 5th Regiment was deployed with two battalions around Zagora and with one battalion on the Carso.
 Particularly intense was the battle around Zagora, where the Italian troops attacked the Monte Santo, defended by the 62nd Austrian Division.
 From November 1916 until the end of the year, the fusiliers of the Brigade "Aosta" remained entrenched between Pecinka and Dosso Faiti.

 In April 1917, the Brigade "Aosta" was transferred to Asiago as reserve for the 20th Army Corps.
 In July the brigade arrived at the front and was deployed between Strigno and Cima della Caldiera, in front of Mount Ortigara.

 Following the Battle of Caporetto, the brigade retreated to the Col della Berretta.
 On 26 November 1917, the Austro-German offensive breached the Italian lines, but the II Battalion of the 5th Regiment counterattacked and held the line until reinforcements arrived.
 The II Battalion was annihilated in the action.
 After the First Battle of Monte Grappa, the Brigade "Aosta" was sent to the rear to rest and reorganize.

 In 1918, after having sustained 1,223 casualties in six days of fighting on the Montello the brigade was sent to rest in the Brenta Valley.
 On 24 October 1918, the 5th Regiment attacked Mount Valderoa and succeeded in also seizing the Solaroli and Spinoncia mountains on 31 October 1918.

 The regiment also fought in Ravnilaz, on the Carso, in Doberdò, Cima Debeli, on the Col Moschin and Cà d'Anna, on the Montello, and in Vittorio Veneto.

 Between 24 and 28 October 1918 the brigade conquered the summit of Monte Valderoa and held it against repeated Austrian counterattacks.
-For this last engagement of the war the brigade's two regiments were awarded their second Gold Medal of Military Valour.
+For this last engagement of the war the brigade's two regiments were awarded their second Gold Medal of Military Valor.